qmk/qmk_firmware/users/bbaserdem/README.md

 # Overview
 I have mostly ortholinear keyboards, which share a lot of functions.
 For this purpose, I collected them here.

 I have the following keymaps:

 * Gherkin (Does not use the user space)
-* XD75RE (Uses different keymap)
+* XD75RE (Does not use the user space)
 * Let's Split
-* Let's Split It Up
+* Let's Split Eh
 * Planck

 # Layout

-I use DVORAK with an unorthodox Turkish layout.
-If you wanna grab my code, and you used a layout with a persistent base layer change, change it to layer 0 before proceeding.
+I like using DVORAK, and meaning to teach myself turkish F.
+My small keyboards are set so that they are in qwerty mode, but the letters are arranged in a dvorak fashion.
+I map caps-lock to keymap switching on software (linux) level, so to do F, I use my XD75RE.

 # Layers